ferielboudjatit/Embedded-Inventory-Management-System/Database_update/Readme.md

 # User Guide: Database Update Setup

+The database is just shown as an example, there's no real data in it.

 This guide explains how to set up the database update mechanism on your PC.
 It is divided into three main sections: folder structure, Python script, and Excel file configuration.

 ## Contents of this folder